-5 Abstract
+Abstract

 The purpose of the study was to assess the significance of weather conditions on 6 aviation transport at Nnamdi Azikiwe International Airport, Abuja.
-Records on 7 visibility, rainfall, cloud cover; wind speed and two aspects of flight operations 8 (flight delay and cancellation) for a period of 15 years (2000-2014) were 9 collected from secondary source.
-The Spearman rank correlation coefficient, 10 coefficient of determination, t-test and multiple linear correlations were used to 11 ascertain relationships between weather elements and flight operations (flight 12 delay and cancellation).
-Findings in this study shows that wind speed had no 13 effect on flight delay between since the calculated value 1.63 was less than the 14 table value 1.77.
-The major weather elements that influenced flight operation 15 were cloud cover.
-Individual weather elements on their own do not have effects 16 on flight operations, however, when they are combined, affect aviation 17 transportation tremendously.
+Records on 7 visibility, rainfall, cloud cover; wind change to cloud cover, wind, wind speed and two aspects of flight operations (flight delay and cancellation) for 15 years 9 (2000-2014) were collected from the secondary source.
+The Spearman rank 10 correlation coefficient, the coefficient of determination, t-test and multiple 11 linear correlations were used to ascertain relationships between weather 12 elements and flight operations (flight delay and cancellation).
+Findings in this 13 study show that wind speed had no effect on flight delay between since the 14 calculated value 1.63 was less than the table value 1.77.
+The major weather 15 elements that influenced flight operation were cloud cover.
+Individual weather 16 elements on their own do not have effects on flight operations, however, when 17 they are combined, affect aviation transportation tremendously.
 18

-20 Keywords: seasonal, weather elements, flight delay, flight cancellation,
+- Keywords: seasonal, weather elements, flight delay, flight cancellation, - 21 correlation.

-21 correlation.

-22 Background to study
+Background to study

-Aviation transport is greatly affected by weather.
-From thunderstorms to wind, fog, rainfall, and wind speed, every phase of flight has the potential to be impacted by weather.
-Kulesa contributing factor in 23% all aviation accidents.
-Mizra et. al., (2009), in their work,
+- Aviation transport is significantly affected by weather.
+From thunderstorms to the wind, fog, - rainfall, and wind speed, every phase of flight have the potential to be impacted by weather. - 25 Kulesa (2000), stated that weather is responsible for 70% of all delays, while also being an - important contributing factor in 23% all aviation accidents.
+Mizra et al., (2009), in their work, - 27 discovered that weather phenomenon that may affect one flight might have no relevance to a - 28 flight that follows ten minutes later, but may affect a different flight which it may encounter - 29 the weather phenomenon during the same period.